VinGarcia/kapi/README.md

 > one using the library and the other not using it, you can test the
 > not adapted one replacing `adapted` by `not-adapted` on the example below.

-For more technical information on how to use please read [the Docs][docs]
+For more technical information on how to use it, please read [the Docs][docs]

 [docs]: https://pkg.go.dev/github.com/vingarcia/go-adapter